MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 # Nuki Smart Lock 2.0<sup>&copy;</sup> Integration for Hubitat Elevation<sup>&copy;</sup>

 ## Introduction
 These app and drivers were developed to overcome the lack of native support for the Nuki Smart Lock 2.0<sup>&copy;</sup> lock (https://nuki.io/en/) in the Hubitat Elevation<sup>&copy;</sup> (HE) home automation (domotics) system.

 It is used an “Integration” app that shields the user from the cumbersome task of configuring all the devices – all the user has to do is to download the app and all drivers to his/hers Hubitat Elevation hub, install the app and voilá – the magic happens!

 Well, that’s what at least I hope will happen …

+To keep this documentation short and its maintenance at a minimum level, the "on app" documentation is prioritized.
+Here you will not find **screenshots**.
+Not that I do not think they are important - I believe they are.
+However, as I said, I have prioritized providing the instructions on the app itself.
+This way I believe I can react to problems and/or user´s needs faster.

 ## Organization